Kong/terraform-provider-konnect/docs/resources/gateway_service.md

 - `name` (String) The Service name.
 - `path` (String) The path to be used in requests to the upstream server.
 - `port` (Number) The upstream server port.
 Default: 80
-- `protocol` (String) The protocol used to communicate with the upstream.
-Default: "http"; must be one of ["grpc", "grpcs", "http", "https", "tcp", "tls", "tls_passthrough", "udp", "ws", "wss"]
+- `protocol` (String) The protocol used to communicate with the upstream. possible known values include one of ["grpc", "grpcs", "http", "https", "tcp", "tls", "tls_passthrough", "udp", "ws", "wss"]; Default: "http"
 - `read_timeout` (Number) The timeout in milliseconds between two successive read operations for transmitting a request to the upstream server.
 Default: 60000
 - `retries` (Number) The number of retries to execute upon failure to proxy.
 Default: 5
 - `tags` (List of String) An optional set of strings associated with the Service for grouping and filtering.